 I can’t speak for the other guides, but Phil was great at telling the stories of the cave and history.
 It was great to see the beauty of the natural earth creations.
 I think the pictures only capture a fraction of the beauty.

-We enjoyed our trip and highly recommend checking out Marengo Caves, if you go camping then check out the caves.
+We enjoyed our trip and highly recommend checking out Marengo Caves & Marengo Caves Camping, if you go camping then check out the Marengo Caves Camping.
 If you don’t go camping, check out the caves anyway.
+Also, check out some fun facts about Marengo Caves.
+New to camping?
+Here’s your family camping guide to get your started.